shfischer/WKLIFE-FAQ/README.md

 _Specific considerations for the biomass index trigger:_

-The biomass safeguard $b$ of the rfb, rb, and chr rules is defined as
+The biomass safeguard $b$ of the rfb, rb, and chr rules is defined as:

 $$b = \text{min} \left( 1, \frac{I_{y-1}}{I_\text{trigger}} \right)$$

 where the current biomass index value ($I_{y-1}$) is compared to a trigger value ($I_\text{trigger}$).
 If the most recent biomass index value falls below $I_\text{trigger}$, the biomass safeguard reduces the advised catch.
 In the absence of further information, $I_\text{trigger}$ is generically defined based on lowest observed biomass index value ($I_\text{trigger}= 1.4I_\text{loss}$).

-During the first application of the rfb/rb/chr rules, $I_\text{loss}$ is typically defined as the biomass index value in a specific year.
-In subsequent applications of the rfb/rb/chr rule, $I_\text{loss}$ should *NOT* be re-defined with biomass index values from new data years.
+During the first application of the rfb/rb/chr rules, $I_\text{loss}$ is typically defined as the biomass index value in a specific historical year.
+In subsequent applications of the rfb/rb/chr rule, $I_\text{loss}$ (or $F_{proxy, MSY}$) should *NOT* be re-defined with biomass index values from new data years.
+Therefore, the reference values will stay constant as long as the historical biomass index time series is unchanged.

-Some biomass indices are derived by modelling or standardising survey data.
-This means that the historical biomass index time series may change.
-In this case, the calculation of $I_\text{trigger}$ should be based on the new value for $I_\text{loss}$ from the same reference year (defined during the first application of the rfb/rb/chr rule).
+However, some biomass indices are derived by modelling or standardising survey data.
+This means that the historical biomass index time series may change with additional years of data.
+In this case, the calculation of $F_{proxy,MSY}$ should be updated from the same historical reference period and $I_\text{trigger}$ should be based on the new value for $I_\text{loss}$ from the same historical reference year (defined during the first application of the rfb/rb/chr rule).
 The R package `cat3advice` allows the definition of $I_\text{trigger}$ based on a reference year (see the [package vignette](https://github.com/shfischer/cat3advice/blob/main/vignettes/cat3advice.md#biomass-safeguard-b) for more details):

 ```
 library(cat3advice)